An isomorphism theorem for infinite reduced free products: Introduction

-These results can be regarded as very basic cases of classification of infinite reduced free products in terms of their Elliott invariants.
-Already known results enable the computation of the Elliott invariants.
-The method is to use~\cite{Thn2} and~\cite{Hsgw} to compute the K-theory of the reduced free products involved, and to use~\cite[Corollary on page 431]{Avitzour} and \cite[Proposition 6.3.2]{Robert_NCCW} (see \cref{prop_summary} below) to show that the reduced free products have unique tracial states and strict comparison of positive elements.
+These results can be regarded as a first step towards classification of infinite reduced free products by their Elliott invariants.
+The computations of the relevant invariants use existing results.
+The K-theory is obtained by combining~\cite{Thn2} and~\cite{Hsgw}, and \cite[Corollary on page~431]{Avitzour} together with \cite[Proposition~6.3.2]{Robert_NCCW} gives unique tracial state and strict comparison of positive elements.
+These computations imply that the natural inclusion